Alexmitter/osu-lazer-linux-installer/README.md

 # osu-lazer-linux-installer

-Dependencies are: dotnet core sdk (currently 2.1.4)
+Dependencies are: dotnet core sdk (tested with 2.1.4)

 Get it from https://www.microsoft.com/net/download